Inclusive Recreation Programs

 • Child must have a developmental profile consistent with ASD

-• Child is able to attend weekly sessions for a nine-week period
+• Child is able to attend weekly in-person sessions for a 10-week period

 • Demonstrates emerging social skills and an interest in building relationships with same-aged peers